rtlabs-com/p-net/README.md

 5. Open `app_data.c`:
    1. add a static struct where in/output data can be stored into.
       - `static uint8_t inputdata[APP_GSDML_INPUT_DATA_DIGITAL_SIZE] = {0};`
-      - Note that if a module has both in and output, the size of `inputdata` is the size of input + output data.
-Not sure why?
       - Floats are saved as unsigned integers, because of endian conversion.
 Profinet data has [network endianess](https://en.wikipedia.org/wiki/Endianness#Networking) (Big endian), whereas C uses little endian ?
   1. add a `typedef struct` to store I/O data